 2. Water Purification:

-- Boiling: Boiling is one of the most effective methods for purifying water.
+Boiling: Boiling is one of the most effective methods for purifying water.
 Bring water to a rolling boil for at least one minute (or three minutes at higher altitudes) to kill bacteria, viruses, and parasites.
+This method is recommended for preparing safe drinking water.

-- Chemical Treatment: Chemical disinfectants such as chlorine bleach or iodine can be used to kill pathogens in water.
-Follow recommended dosage instructions carefully, and allow treated water to stand for the specified contact time before drinking.
+Chemical Treatment: Chemical disinfectants such as chlorine bleach or iodine can kill pathogens in water.
+Follow recommended dosage instructions carefully, and allow treated water to stand for the specified contact time before considering it for drinking.
+However, I would not drink this water!
+Store bottled water ahead of emergencies whenever possible.

-- UV Treatment: UV water purifiers use ultraviolet light to kill bacteria, viruses, and protozoa in water.
-Portable UV purifiers are available for use in camping or emergency situations and can provide safe drinking water in minutes.
+UV Treatment: UV water purifiers use ultraviolet light to kill bacteria, viruses, and protozoa in water.
+Portable UV purifiers are available for camping or emergency situations and can provide safe drinking water in minutes.
+Always exercise caution with alternative methods!

 3. Rainwater Harvesting:

-- Store harvested rainwater in clean, food-grade containers and treat it using appropriate purification methods before consumption.
+Storage: Store harvested rainwater in clean, food-grade containers and treat it using appropriate purification methods before using.
+This water can be useful in emergencies for flushing toilets, but again, do not rely on it for drinking without proper treatment.

 4. Solar Still: